 There is a degree of planning but its organic and it's in my mind's eye.
 I don't sit down with a blank piece of paper and draw up a scheme.
 It tends to evolve on site and can differ between stores.
 Ideas are triggered by products we are carrying in each store, by colour, by texture.

 Merchandising by colour provides a sense of cohesiveness to the store and allows the eye to travel to areas of interest.
 It creates spaces which tell little stories.

 I am very often half way through and I just want to press the backspace or undo button.
 UNDO UNDO!!
 At that point, there is nowhere to go besides forward and it can be really really overwhelming.
 It can be a difficult process for others to watch, especially when I pull down an area that is almost complete because I've had a better idea!!

 We get constant comments on the props, tables etc. Can you share any sourcing secrets with ES customers?

 Fitting out a store from scratch is a huge job and requires a concentrated search for the right pieces.
-We have some favourite suppliers and these include Red Ramia in Myrtleford (the town our head office is based in, 3.5 hours North East of Melbourne), Used Pty Ltd in Johnson St Fitzroy, Nook Vintage also Johnson St Fitzroy and markets like Camberwell, Mill Markets in Daylesford & Castlemaine.
+We have some favourite suppliers and these include Red Ramia in Myrtleford (the town our head office is based in, 3.5 hours North East of Melbourne), Nook Vintage in Smith St Fitzroy and markets like Camberwell, Mill Markets in Daylesford & Castlemaine.
 Lots of props have also come from my personal collection - I have been hunting and gathering for as long as I can remember!!

-In the Glenferrie Rd Hawthorn store an old mattress frame doubles as a floral installation and racking for the clothing.
+In the (now closed) Glenferrie Rd Hawthorn store an old mattress frame doubles as a floral installation and racking for the clothing.

 Why do you think visual merchandising is so important in our stores?